-Sycamore has a comprehensive Crisis Plan, one that outlines plans and procedures for almost any kind of crisis you can imagine: severe weather, fire, intruder, earthquake, bomb threat, assault, disruptive individuals, hostage, kidnapping, injury, shooting, national disaster, etc. Each year we practice three drills on a regular basis: tornado drills, fire drills, and lockdown drills.
-We hope most of these emergency situations never occur, but we are prepared if they do.
+Sycamore has a comprehensive Crisis Plan, one that outlines plans and procedures for almost any kind of crisis you can imagine: severe weather, fire, intruder, earthquake, bomb threat, assault, disruptive individuals, hostage, kidnapping, injury, shooting, national disaster, etc. We hope most of these emergency situations never occur, but we are prepared if they do.

 See the lists of great books from 2016 that were compiled by Sycamore's Head of EC, Head of Lower School, and Head of Middle School.
 For gifts this year and after, it's a list that is good long after the holidays.